 \proclaim Remark.
 Any t-structure on a stable model category gives rise to two different sequences for any object~$X$.
-The first sequence is which generalizes Postnikov towers of spectra to the setting of stable model categories.
-The second sequence is which generalizes Whitehead towers and can be obtained by taking the homotopy cofiber of the canonical map of the Postnikov filtration on~$X$ to the constant sequence on~$X$.
+The first sequence is which generalizes Whitehead towers of spectra to the setting of stable model categories.
+The second sequence is which generalizes Postnikov towers and can be obtained by taking the homotopy cofiber of the canonical map of the Whitehead filtration on~$X$ to the constant sequence on~$X$.
 (Thus in the setting of filtered objects, these two objects only differ by suspension.)

 \subsubsection Spectral sequences

 We now turn to setting up spectral sequences.
 As shown by Beilinson, Bernstein, and Deligne in~[\Perv], the t-structure on $\Ho(\bA)$ picks out a full subcategory of the homotopy category, known as its {\it heart\/}, which is abelian.
 We denote this category by $\bA^\heartsuit$.
 By construction, the double truncation functor $\tau_{\le0} \circ \tau_{\ge0}$ on $\Ho(\bA)$ maps to $\bA^\heartsuit$.
 We denote by $\pi_0$ the composition $\bA \to \Ho(\bA) \to \bA^\heartsuit$.
 Thus, we obtain ``homotopy groups'' with values in $\bA^\heartsuit$ for every object in $\bA$ by the formula $\pi_n = \pi_0 \circ \Sigma^{-n}$.